What is a miscarriage?

 - Have severe pain in your abdomen.

-- Have foul smelling vaginal discharge or bleeding.
+- Have foul smelling vaginal blood or discharge.

 - Temperature above 100.4 Degrees F.